solidi/hl-mods/workspace/redist/readme.txt

             - Throw / Release All
     - Unique hud sprites for all weapons
 - New Maps
-    - Snowcross, an expanded reskin of crossfire!
+    - Snowcross, an expanded reskin of crossfire
+    - Frostfire, a reskin of bounfire by TheSpacePirate
     - Spectator overviews for all maps
 - New Player Models
     - Snowman